Yukon Hotel

-The Yukon Hotel is a National Historic Site of Canada and part of the Dawson Historical Complex.
-It is a log building with a three-storey false facade on First Avenue at the corner of Church Street in Dawson City, Yukon.
+The Yukon Hotel is a log building with a three-storey false facade on First Avenue at the corner of Church Street in Dawson City, Yukon, Canada.
+It is a National Historic Site of Canada and part of the Dawson Historical Complex.

+History

 The building was constructed during the Klondike Gold Rush in 1898 by J.E.
 Binet, who named it Binet Block.
 A local entrepreneur, he and his brother J.O.
 Binet also operated Malden House, the Marconi Hotel, and Binet Brothers Saloon, and the Binet Bros.
 Hotel and General Merchants in Mayo.
 He and his workers used available materials, rushing to complete it by November.
 The narrow building had large street-level windows flanking the main entrance.
 Only the facade was made of milled lumber, as it was in short supply; the remainder of the building was made of "rough logs chinked with mud".

 It was leased to the Government of Canada for $1000 per month, which used it for the office of the Commissioner of Yukon, William Ogilvie, for land and timber agent offices, the territorial registrar, and as living quarters for the staff.

 In November 1900, the government relocated its offices to the post office, newly constructed at the corner of Third Street and King Street.

 Binet then operated the building as a residence.